-5.1 Pharmacodynamic properties
+5.1.
+Pharmacodynamic properties

-Tilmicosin is a mainly bactericidal semi-synthetic antibiotic of the macrolide group.
-It is believed to affect protein synthesis.
-It has bacteriostatic action but at high concentrations it may be bactericidal.

-This antibacterial activity is predominantly against Gram-positive microorganism with activity against certain Gram-negative ones and Mycoplasma of a bovine and ovine origin.
-In particular its activity has been demonstrated against the following microorganism:
+Tilmicosin is a semi-synthetic antibiotic of the macrolide group, and is believed to affect bacterial protein synthesis.
+It is bacteriostatic but at high concentrations it may be bactericidal.
+This antibacterial activity is predominantly against Gram-positive microorganisms with activity against certain Gram-negative ones and Mycoplasma of bovine and ovine origin.
+In particular its activity has been demonstrated against the following micro-organisms:

-Mannheimia, Pasteurella, Actinomyces (Corynebacterium), Fusobacterium, Dichelobacter, Staphylococcus, and.
-Mycoplasma organisms of a bovine and ovine origin.
+Mannheimia, Pasteurella, Actinomyces (Corynebacterium), Fusobacterium, Dichelobacter, Staphylococcus, and Mycoplasma organisms of bovine and ovine origin.

-Minimum inhibition concentrations measured in recently (2009-2012) isolated European field strains, derived from respiratory bovine disease.
+Minimum inhibitory concentration measured in recently (2009-2012) isolated European field strains, derived from bovine respiratory disease.

 Bacteria spp MIC (μg/ml) range MIC 50 (μg/ml) MIC 90 (μg/ml)

-P. multocida 0.5 - > 64 4 8
+P. multocida 0.5- > 64 4 8

 M. haemolytica 1 - 64 8 16

-The Clinical and Laboratory Standards Institute (CLSI) has set the interpretive criteria for tilmicosin against M. haemolyica of bovine origin and specifically for bovine respiratory disease, as $\leq 8\mu g/ml$ = susceptible, 16 $\mu g/ml$ = intermediate and $\geq 32 \mu g/ml$ = resistant.
+The Clinical and Laboratory Standards Institute (CLSI) has set the interpretive criteria for tilmicosin against M. haemolyica of bovine origin and specifically for bovine respiratory disease, as $\leq 8 \mu g/ml$ = susceptible, 16 $\mu g/ml$ = intermediate and $\geq 32 \mu g/ml$ = resistant.
 The CLSI at the present time have no interpretive criteria for P. multocida of bovine origin, however they have interpretive criteria for P. multocida of swine origin, specifically swine respiratory disease, as $\leq 16 \mu g/ml$ = susceptible and $\geq 32 \mu g/ml$ = resistant.